 - Fully referenced papers

-The other side effect of using antibiotic is social mosaic.
+The other side effect of using antibiotic is sexual mosaic.
 In this case, all-male offspring are produced after the curing Wolbachia-infected females at adult stage.
 All the alterations caused by Wolbachia in the reproductive apparatus of the host have the overall effect of elevating the transmission rate of the bacteria.
 For example, feminization and parthenogenesis cause a Wolbachia-infected female host to generate more female offspring, which amplifies the transmission of the bacterium.
 In Cytoplasmic Incompatibility, embryonic death is noted after mating between infected males and females that are either infected or uninfected with incompatible strain of the bacteria (Brenner, Krieg, & Staley, 2005; Chirgwin et al., 2003).
 In other words, males that are infected by the bacterium do not transmit it, however, they sterilize females that are uninfected or those that carry dissimilar compatibility type of Wolbachia.
 The reduction in fitness of the uninfected females translates to an increase in the fitness of the infected females.
 Consequentially, the spread of Cytoplasmic Incompatibility Wolbachia is favored in the host population.
 Kageyama, Ohno, Hoshizaki, and Ishikawa (2003) proved that sexual mosaics are induced by the treatment of Wolbachia infected Ostrina scapulalis using tetracycline antibiotic.
 The female bean borer generates all-female broods or near all-female offspring.
 Treatment using tetracycline antibiotic during its larval stages led to the generation of all-male broods in the generation that followed (Kageyama et al., 2003).
 The sexual mosaics generated had wings composed of distinctive male and female sectors.
 In this end, the findings are consistent with the concept that Wolbachia has a feminizing effect; hence, treatment of the Wolbachia infection in O. scapulalis males generated sexually mosaic offspring.

 Death of Worms